richardcrng/fireactive/website/docs/schema/indexed.md

 Only optional properties can be assigned `null` (i.e. the deliberate ommission of a value).

-Let's add some additionl properties to our building schema to demonstrate:
+Let's add some additionl properties to our dictionary schema to demonstrate:
 * `doors` should default to `1`;
 * `rooms`, should be an optional property;
 * `chimneys`, should default to `2` *and* be an optional property.